nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * stores the Task Master data.
 * exposes a `UnmodifiableObservableList<ReadOnlyTaskComponent>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* does not depend on any of the other three components.<br>

 ### Storage component